Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/feature_engineering_on_fabric/README.md

   ![roles](./images/featurestore_1.png)

   For granting access to Microsoft Purview access, assign [Data curators](https://learn.microsoft.com/en-us/purview/how-to-create-and-manage-collections#roles) role in the Purview root collection to this SP.
 For details, refer to [Microsoft documentation](https://learn.microsoft.com/purview/how-to-create-and-manage-collections#add-role-assignments).

+#### [Optional] Notebook for Creating Above Resources
+To streamline your setup process, utilize the [deploy-azure-resources.ipynb](./src/infra/deploy-azure-resources.ipynb) notebook.
+This tool is designed to guide you through the creation of Azure resources mentioned above in an interactive and user-friendly way.

 ### Microsoft Fabric setup